Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 Headless services are described in detail here: [Headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services).

 Basically it's the same as MySQL just with slight modifications.
-As stated earlier, I'm using NSQ's own Docker Container called `nsqio/nsq`.
-It has everything it needs in one container.
-All the commands are there, so nsqd will also use this container just with a different command.
+As stated earlier, I'm using NSQ's own Docker Image called `nsqio/nsq`.
+All nsq commands are there, so nsqd will also use this image just with a different command.
 For nsqlookupd the command is as follows:

 ~~~yaml
 command: ["/nsqlookupd"]
 args: ["--broadcast-address=nsqlookup.default.svc.cluster.local"]
 ~~~

 What's the `--broadcast-address` for, you might ask?
 By default, nsqlookup will use the `hostname` as broadcast address.
 Meaning, when the consumer runs a callback it will try to connect to something like `http://nsqlookup-234kf-asdf:4161/lookup?topics=image` which will not work of course.
-By setting the broadcast-addres to the internal DNS that callback will be `http://nsqlookup.default.svc.cluster.local:4161/lookup?topic=images`.
+By setting the broadcast-address to the internal DNS that callback will be `http://nsqlookup.default.svc.cluster.local:4161/lookup?topic=images`.
 Which will work as expected.

 NSQ Lookup also requires two ports forwarded.
 One for broadcasting and one for nsqd daemon callback.
 These are exposed in the Dockerfile and then utilized in the kubernetes template like this: